-The problem is that when we jump from task to task, we aren't really getting more done.
-We’re forcing our brains to constantly switch gears, working harder to do things at a lower level of quality, and exhausting our mental reserves.
+When we jump from task to task, we aren't really getting more done.
+In actuality, we're forcing our brains to constantly switch gears, working harder to do things at a lower level of quality and exhausting our mental reserves.

-3 Types of Multitasking
+3 types of multitasking

 - Switching from one task to another without completing the first task.
 We've all been right in the middle of focused work when an urgent task demands our attention; this is one of the most frustrating kinds of multitasking, and often the hardest to avoid.

 - Performing two or more tasks in rapid succession.
 It almost doesn't seem like multitasking at all, but our minds need time to change gears to work efficiently.

 To be clear, none of these is necessarily worse than the others.
 All three reduce our effectiveness and can result in mental fatigue.
 Be on guard for all three types of multitasking so you can regain control of your focus.